Have you been told you are not suitable for a dental implant because you don’t have enough healthy bone in your jaw?

 Two broad types of bone grafting are available to us - a) Guided Bone Regeneration where human, animal, plant or synthetic material in the form of granules are moulded and adapted to the bone defect, covered with a collagen membrane and allowed to heal under the gum, or b) Block Grafting, where a block of bone (human or animal) is positioned in the defect and allowed to heal prior to placement of the implant.

 We have had great success with both of these techniques.
-In fact, Chris is one of the few implantologists in the UK to pioneer techniques developed by Professor Giesenhagen in Stuttgart (Botiss bone ring ® and Botiss Bone Builder ®).
+In fact, our implantologist, Chris Wood, is one of the few in the UK to pioneer techniques developed by Professor Giesenhagen in Stuttgart (Botiss bone ring ® and Botiss Bone Builder ®).
 He has made several trips to Germany and also to Vienna medical school to perfect his skills with these treatments.

 Complications or failures are exceptionally rare, which means that patients presenting with the challenges of reduced bone volume, who have healthy mouths, can nearly always enjoy the benefits that implant treatment can provide.